Gallaudet University PhD in American Sign Language

 The main focus area for this major is Sign Language Interpretation & Translation.
 For more details on this concentration, visit its profile page.

 American Sign Language is a major offered under the foreign languages and linguistics program of study at Gallaudet University.
-Here, you’ll find out more about the major doctor’s degree program in ASL, including such details as the number of graduates, ethnicity of students, related majors and concentrations, and more.
+We’ve pulled together some essential information you should know about the doctor’s degree program in ASL, including how many students graduate each year, the ethnic diversity of these students, whether or not the degree is offered online, and more.

 You can jump to any section of this page using the links below:

-In 2019-2020, the average part-time graduate tuition at Gallaudet was $1,010 per credit hour for both in-state and out-of-state students.
+Part-time graduates at Gallaudet paid an average of $1,010 per credit hour in 2019-2020.
+This tuition was the same for both in-state and out-of-state students.
 Information about average full-time graduate student tuition and fees is shown in the table below.

 In State | Out of State | |